 What Machines Provide A Full-Body Workout?

 While the good old folding treadmill, exercise bike, and stair stepper are some of the most popular stations at just about any gym across the globe these days – these nifty machines all have one common flaw.
 They don’t help you target your upper body.

 On the other hand, if you’re looking for a refreshing cardio blast coupled with an efficient full-body workout – there’s a range of machines that suit your needs to the tee.

 But, what is a full-body workout to begin with?

 Essentially, this sort of workout makes use of your upper body, lower body, and core all in one go.
-And the benefits are pretty darn enticing!
+And although there have been concerns about whether you should do full body workouts every other day, the benefits are pretty darn enticing!

 Let’s start with the fact that you don’t have to commit as much time out of your already busy schedule to get the same gains and lose the same amount of weight as you would if you did not use a full body workout machine.

 You also end up burning more calories, making this type of workout ideal for controlling your weight and shredding fat.
 And last but certainly not least, you’ll build more muscle while maximizing your body’s strength in the long run.

 So, now that we’re all on the same page about what a full-body workout is and what benefits you can look forward to, I’ll be covering some of the most popular machines that provide an effective full-body workout as well as give you my personal top pick in each category for the frugal gym goer who wants to get the most bang for his/her buck.